andrefettermann/escoladeaikido/README.md

-# testman
+# escola de aikido

-Very simple interface to use the testmanapi.
+Very simple interface to use the escoladeaikidoapi.

 If interested in helping or using, please contact me.